Have you had problems growing bonsai trees indoors?

 Below are some growing tips and plants you may not have considered.

-For indoor bonsai, the best plants are tropical and subtropical species.
+For growing indoor bonsai plants, the best plants are tropical and subtropical species.

 Two species which are especially good bonsai for indoors are the dwarf Hawaiian umbrella tree (Schefflera arboricola ) and many small leaf Ficus varieties.